wp-plugins/inform-about-content/readme.txt

 == Changelog ==
+= 0.0.6 =
+* Change Hook for send only on published posts
+* Change Mail-header for use in all systems
+* Codestyling
+* API for e-mail signature Hook `iac_signature_separator`; Function `append_signature( $message, $signature = '' )`
+* BCC possibility
+* Add new filters, like shortocodes
+* Add settings to global default options on 'Reading'
+* Start to handle medias, attachments
+* Change autoloader to also usable without spl
+* Change hook to `transition_post_status` to change send mail - now send only on new posts, not update posts
+* Update language files

 = 0.0.5 =
 * Option to send email by Bcc-header
 * API to change the plugins default behaviour (opt-in/opt-out)